AlahmadiQ8/cs-notes/Algorithms_Interview/Problems/Arrays/easy-find-two-num-sum.md

-2 Sum Problem: Given a sorted array of integers, find two numbers in the array that sum to an integer X.For example, given a=[1,2,3,5,6,7] and X=11, the answer would be 5 and 6, which sum to 11
+2 Sum Problem: Given a sorted array of integers, find two numbers in the array that sum to an integer X. For example, given a=[1,2,3,5,6,7] and X=11, the answer would be 5 and 6, which sum to 11

 ## Technique